Semester only (fall or spring)

 If there are other courses you desire to take, and they are not on the course equivalency list; you must get written course approval by the department chair.
 The courses that you choose should fit into your degree audit and enable you to graduate on time.

 Students will be supported by our part-time director, Mary Breen.
 She is a full professor in the Department of English at UCC.
 Our part-time director will help students get acclimated to their new surroundings and direct them to the appropriate personnel or office that can assist them with any questions they may have.
 Visit http://www.ucc.ie/en/international/studyatucc/visitingusandnoneustudents for more information on academic services, practical life and services for students.

 In addition to Mary Breen, students can consult the International Education Office for additional support.
 Suzanne Buckley is the support officer for international students.

 UCC is a full university with very similar departments and offices like Loyola.
 They have a Disabilities and Support Services Office, a Student Health Office, a Student Counseling and Development Office, a Support Officer for International Students, and an International Education Office just to name a few on-site support services.

 When reviewing the above information, please note that certain services and accommodations provided by Loyola may not be available abroad, or services or accommodations provided abroad may not be provided at the same caliber or manner as Loyola.
 You should contact the Office of International Programs early in the process to find out more detailed information or to get in contact with the appropriate department at UCC.

 Additional contact information >>

 Before applying, all students must attend an information session.
-The application deadline for all Loyola programs, exchanges, affiliations, and non-Loyola programs (fall or spring) is December 2, 2015 (Wednesday after Thanksgiving).
+The application deadline for all semester or year-long opportunities is the second Wednesday after Thanksgiving.
 This program is limited to 15 students in the Fall semester and 25 students in the spring semester.

 Apply to this Program